First-Class Plugin Architecture

 ideaQuick idea capture (fleeting notes)

-Slipbox SQL schema (note table)
+Slipbox SQL schema (real excerpt)

-CREATE TABLE IF NOT EXISTS note (
+CREATE TABLE note (

 id INTEGER PRIMARY KEY AUTOINCREMENT,